pulumi/docs/content/blog/managing-github-webhooks-with-pulumi/index.md

     $ pulumi config set --secret hookSecret [READACTED]

-Once that's done, I can use this value to validate the signiture.
+Once that's done, I can use this value to validate the signature.
 We'll use some functions from node's `crypto` library at runtime to handle this.
 If the signature we computed doesn't match what was provided with the request, we'll return error code 400.
 Our program now looks like